Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: The Noether current associated with diffeomorphism

+According to the Hamiltonian form of Noether's theorem, the canonical trans\-formation rules emerging from the generating function $\FCd_{3}^{\mu}$ (Eq.~(\ref{eq:F3-infini})) represent a symmetry transformation of the given system exactly if the divergence of the function $\tilde{j}_{\mathrm{N}}^{\,\mu}(x)$ contained therein vanishes:

-$\tilde{B}\indices{_{\beta}^{\mu}}$ is actually the \emph{local} Hamiltonian representation of the canonical energy-momentum tensor of the total dynamical system consisting of scalar and vector fields in conjunction with a dynamic metric and connection.
-As will be derived in the following section, the terms emerging from $\tilde{C}\indices{_{\beta}^{\alpha\mu}}$ in the condition for the conserved Noether current convert the \emph{partial} derivatives in $\tilde{B}\indices{_{\beta}^{\mu}}$ into \emph{covariant} derivatives---and hence into the \emph{global} Hamiltonian representation of the canonical energy-momentum tensor of the total system.
-For the particular case $h^{\mu}=\mathrm{const.}$, hence for a pure translation of the given system along the coordinate $x^{\mu}$, the canonical energy-momentum tensor $B\indices{_{\beta}^{\mu}}$ is well-known to represent a conserved Noether current, hence $\partial B\indices{_{\alpha}^{\beta}}/\partial x^{\,\beta}=0$.
-The Noether current~(\ref{eq:noether-current}) thus generalizes this case to a dynamic spacetime geometry, with $h^{\,\mu}=h^{\,\mu}(x)$ now a differentiable vector function of spacetime.
+Then, $\tilde{j}_{\mathrm{N}}^{\,\mu}$ represents the conserved Noether current.
+Here, $\tilde{B}\indices{_{\beta}^{\mu}}$ is actually the \emph{local} Hamiltonian representation of the canonical energy-momentum tensor density of the total dynamical system consisting of scalar and vector fields in conjunction with a dynamic metric and connection.
+As will be derived in the following section, the terms emerging from $\tilde{C}\indices{_{\beta}^{\alpha\mu}}$ in the condition for a \emph{conserved} Noether current convert the \emph{partial} derivatives in $\tilde{B}\indices{_{\beta}^{\mu}}$ into \emph{covariant} derivatives---and hence into the \emph{global} Hamiltonian representation of the canonical energy-momentum tensor of the total system.